 TransAlta is a power company operating in the Chehalis Basin.
 It operates the Skookumchuck Dam in Thurston County, WA.
 The stage at the outlet from the dam is monitored with pressure transducers that are tied into Contrail.
-There are two pressure transducers one located at the spill way, the located just outside the spillway.
-The pressure transducers at the spill way is referred to as the Narrow Band and give more precise measurements of flows in the spill way.
-The pressure transducers located just outside the spill way is referred to as the wide band and is accurate for higher range of flows.
+There are two pressure transducers; one is located at the spillway and the other is located just outside the spillway.
+The pressure transducers at the spillway is referred to as the Narrow Band and give more precise measurements of flows in the spillway.
+The pressure transducers located just outside the spillway is referred to as the wide band and is accurate for higher range of flows.